gen8787/csharp_demos/StacksAndQueues.md

 So, to remove the block at the bottom of the stack, you would first remove blocks at the top one-by-one until you got to the bottom

-- new items are added to the 'top' of the 'stack'
+- new items are added to the 'top' of the 'stack', this is called `push`
   - added to the back of the array
-- items are only removed from the 'top' of the 'stack'
+- items are only removed from the 'top' of the 'stack', this is called `pop`
   - removed from the back of the array

 ---